quenbyako/testrepo-666/.github/ISSUE_TEMPLATE/10-proposal.md

 ---
 name: Proposals
-about: new external API or other notable changes
+about: New external API or other notable changes
 title: "proposal: affected/package: "
 labels: Proposal
 ---